1. What happens if an applicant’s priority status changes?

 - RCHK and DC have no catchment area.
 Any student residing in Hong Kong can apply to attend.

 - When the Colleges are at full capacity, at least 70% of the total students enrolled must have at least one parent who has Hong Kong permanent resident status.

 4. How should I apply for school places other than Year 1 or Year 7?

-For General Applications, parents may submit an online general application for admission for the current academic year or next academic year for an ESF primary or secondary school or Renaissance College or Discovery College.
+For General Applications, parents may submit an online general application for admission for the current academic year or the following academic year for an ESF primary or secondary school or Discovery College or Renaissance College.
 There are waiting lists at each of our schools and the offer of a place is dependent on vacancy being available.

 5. Is it true that there is now a very long waiting list for ESF schools?

 Yes, the waiting lists for ESF schools are long on the Kowloon side schools.
-They are relatively shorter on Hong Kong Island side schools.
-As of June 2017, there were about 2,000 on the waiting list for all ESF primary and secondary schools.
+They are relatively shorter and hence more opportunities on Hong Kong Island side schools.
+As of June 2018, there were about 2,000 on the waiting list across all ESF primary and secondary schools.

 6. What is the process for reapplication for the next academic year?